Dual Military: How to be Successful

 Last but certainly not least, we recommend you find a counselor you trust and to do this before you have problems.
 Marriage is hard, whether you are in the military or not.
 No matter how great you think you are at communicating, we can guarantee you can improve.
 Just like a professional athlete, your marriage can perform better with the right coach.
 A mentor of mine told me frequently, “to take my vitamins” as advice to a then newly married CPT Conkey to focus proactively on my marriage.
 His advice implied a multitude of actions to include counseling.
 Throughout the years, Nate and I have used counselors to varying success.
 When you find one with whom both you and your spouse are comfortable, the counselor can help enrich and strengthen your marriage beyond what you thought possible.

 Marrying another service member, in many ways, will make communicating with your spouse far easier than the challenges your peers who marry civilians will face.
 Your spouse will speak your language and understand the early mornings, late nights, and the phone calls that come at all hours which may consume the rest of that day or weekend.
 They will know what you are facing while deployed and send the best care packages.
 You will be each other’s sounding board and mentor.
-You may have an awkward day at work wearing a shmedium tshirt or oversized pants but its worth it when you’re running low on time and your spouse can pack your ruck or help put together that Army Service Uniform.
+You may have an awkward day at work wearing a shmedium tshirt or oversized pants but its worth it when you’re running low on time and your spouse can pack your ruck or help put together your dress uniform.
 Your peers and leaders will become theirs, increasing your network and exposing you exponentially to different leaders and friends.
 Sometimes the excitement of your shared passion in serving may dominate your conversations and leave less room for other topics equally important.
 Just because you are talking, does not mean that you are talking about what needs to be said.
 Communication is easy to do but not as easy to do so effectively and consistently between two people, let alone the teams who support you.
-Upcoming, we will discuss other topics which you and your spouse may find helpful to further your communication as well as elucidate expectations and planning factors like goal setting, family planning and care plans, and managing separation.
 As dual military, it may often seem like the Army does not want you to have a spouse, but with the right tools in the kit bag, we hope, in fact, to make it feel like they do.

-This article is the first in a series exploring career management, goal setting, family planning, and other relevant issues.
+This article was originally published in 2021 and is the first in a series exploring career management, goal setting, family planning, and other relevant issues.

 Colonel Kate Conkey is a 1999 Furman University ROTC graduate and Military Police officer.
 She has commanded a battalion, served as a Professor of Military Science, and taught at West Point.
 She holds a Master of Arts degree from Teacher’s College, Columbia University and Webster University and is currently pursuing a PhD in Industrial Organizational Psychology at Auburn University.
-She will return to West Point to teach in the Department of Behavioral Sciences & Leadership in the summer of 2023.
+She teaches at West Point in the Department of Behavioral Sciences & Leadership.

-Lieutenant Colonel Nate Conkey is a 2000 United States Military Academy graduate and career Infantry officer.
-He has commanded an infantry battalion and is currently the Professor of Military Science for the Auburn University Army ROTC Program.
+Colonel Nate Conkey is a 2000 United States Military Academy graduate and career Infantry officer.
+He has commanded an infantry battalion and is currently the Commandant of the United States Military Academy Prepatory School at West Point.
 He holds a Master of Arts degree from Teacher’s College, Columbia University.

 ———